pixlsus/website/src/blog/posts/2017-02-09_From-the-Community_02/index.md

 ## Midi controller support for Darktable

 Some preliminary work has begun to bring generic [midi controller support to darktable](https://discuss.pixls.us/t/midi-controller-for-darktable/2582/47).
 The funding for the midi controller to spur the development of this feature is a direct result of the members of the forum [directly giving to further community causes](https://pixls.us/support/).
-Once the darktable develoeprs are finished with the midi controller, it'll be offered to other developers to use to help implement support!
+Once the darktable developers are finished with the midi controller, it'll be offered to other developers to use to help implement support!

 <figure class='big-vid'>
     <img src='https://pixls-discuss.s3.amazonaws.com/original/2X/5/5662e17ae67735964d76e67aaa59dfff706dda14.jpg' alt='A Korg midi controller'>